graphsense/graphsense-tagpack-tool/README.md

 This will automatically create the database schema as defined in `scripts/tagstore_schema.sql`.

-### Or create the tables in an existing PostgreSQL
+### Option 2: create the schema and tables in a PostgreSQL instance of your choice

-Based on

-    tagpack/db
+    psql -h $DBHOST -p $DBPORT -d $DB -U $DBUSER --password -f tagpack/db/tagstore_schema.sql

 ## Install tagpack-tools